babylonchain/babylonchain.github.io/docs/user-guides/bitcoin-staking-testnet-4/backend-deployment/services/staking-api.md

 ## 1. Install Staking Api

-### 1.1 Clone the repository to your local machine from Github:
+### 1.1 Clone the repository to your local machine from Github

 ```
 git clone git@github.com:babylonchain/staking-api-service.git
 ```

-### 1.2 Install the binary by running:
+### 1.2 Install the binary by running

 ```
 cd staking-api-service